Maintenance methods

 Tools

-Selecting high-quality tools is the key to successful repairs and efficient vehicle maintenance.
-For motorists who do not have such tools, purchasing a complete set will cause a significant expense, which can only be partially reduced by making some of the accessories yourself.
-However, if the purchased tools meet safety requirements and are of high quality, they will last for many years and will be an extremely useful purchase.
+Selecting high-quality tools is the key to successful repairs and efficient maintenance of your vehicle.
+For motorists who do not have such tools, purchasing a complete set will result in significant expenditure of funds, which can only be partially reduced by making some of the devices yourself.
+However, if the tools you buy meet safety requirements and are of high quality, they will last for many years and will be an extremely useful purchase.

-Car owners who do not have sufficient repair experience should start by purchasing a set of tools for maintenance and minor repairs, and limit themselves to performing simple work.
-Then, as you gain confidence and experience, you can move on to more complex tasks, purchasing additional tools as needed.
-Thus, over a long period of time and without large one-time costs, you can increase the set of tools for maintenance and minor repairs to a set intended for medium and major repairs.
-Experienced car enthusiasts can have a tool kit suitable for most repair jobs and supplement it with tools from "special" list, if they are sure that the costs of their acquisition are justified by frequent use.
+Car owners who do not have sufficient repair experience should start by purchasing a set of tools for maintenance and minor repairs, and limit themselves to simple tasks.
+Then, as your confidence grows and you gain experience, you can move on to more complex tasks, acquiring additional tools as needed.
+Thus, over a long period of time and without large one-time costs, it is possible to expand the set of tools for maintenance and minor repairs to a set intended for medium and major repairs.
+Experienced car enthusiasts can have a set of tools suitable for most repair jobs, and supplement it with tools from the "special" list if they are confident that the cost of purchasing them is justified by frequent use.

 Set of tools for maintenance and minor repairs

-This list contains a set of tools necessary for maintenance and minor repairs.
-It is recommended to buy combination wrenches (a spanner on one side and an open-end wrench of the same size on the other); these wrenches are more expensive but have the benefits of both types.
+This list provides a set of tools needed for maintenance and minor repairs.
+It is recommended to buy combination wrenches (a spanner on one side and an open-end wrench of the same size on the other); these keys are more expensive, but have the advantages of both types.

 - Set of wrenches: